AadarshDevi/FloatDataVisualizer/test-README.md

 6. [NOTE] If the format of the data of the float and app are not the same, there will be no output.
 7. Data will be continued to be read and put on the chart and table till the endDataTransfer flag is recieved.

 ### Viewing Data

+There are a few features to view the data.
+1. ScatterPlot: The datapoints on the plot when hovered will show time and unit2.
+2. Menubar has a few helpful tools: View > ScatterChart
+3. There are 4 options.
+   1. Fit View: All points on the chart are visible.
+   2. Full View: ScatterChart will have the width it had when it was reading all the data.
+   3. Increase/Decrease Width: Increases or decreases the width of the chart.

 ### Exporting Data